Electronic cigarette: Environmental impact

 Compared to traditional cigarettes, reusable e-cigarettes do not create waste and potential litter from every use in the form of discarded cigarette butts.
 Traditional cigarettes tend to end up in the ocean where they cause pollution, though once discarded they undergo biodegradation and photodegradation.
-Although some brands have begun recycling services for their e-cigarette cartridges and batteries, the prevalence of recycling is unknown.

 E-cigarettes that are not reusable contribute to the problem of electronic waste, which can create a hazard for people and other organisms.
 If improperly disposed of, they can release heavy metals, nicotine, and other chemicals from batteries and unused e-liquid.
 A July 2018–April 2019 garbology study found e-cigarette products composed 19% of the waste from all traditional and electronic tobacco and cannabis products collected at 12 public high schools in Northern California.

+Councils in England and Wales are pushing for a 2024 ban on single-use vapes due to environmental and health risks, as 1.3 million are thrown away weekly.
+Recycling challenges, waste issues, and fire hazards are cited.
+Concerns about youth vaping are also raised.
+The UK Vaping Industry Association defends disposables as quitting aids and warns of potential black market products if banned.
+Although some brands have begun recycling services for their e-cigarette cartridges and batteries, the prevalence of recycling is unknown.